wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 **Q:**&ensp;The Absolute or Life you talk about — is it real, or a mere theory to cover up our ignorance?

 **M:**&ensp;Both.
-To the mind, a theory; in itself — a reälity.
-It is reälity in its spontaneöus and total rejection of the false.
+To the mind, a theory; in itself — a reality.
+It is reality in its spontaneöus and total rejection of the false.
 Just as light destroys darkness by its very presence, so does the absolute destroy imagination.
-To see that all knowledge is a form of ignorance is itself a movement of reälity.
+To see that all knowledge is a form of ignorance is itself a movement of reality.
 The witness is not a person.
 The person comes into beïng when there is a basis for it, an organism, a body.
 In it the absolute is reflected as awareness.
 Pure awareness becomes self-awareness.
 When there is a self, self-awareness is the witness.
 When there is no self to witness, there is no witnessing either.
 It is all very simple; it is the presence of the person that complicates.
 See that there is no such thing as a permanently separate person and all becomes clear.
-Awareness–mind–matter — they are one reälity in its two aspects as immoveäble and moveäble, and the three attributes of inertia, energy and harmony.
+Awareness–mind–matter — they are one reality in its two aspects as immoveäble and moveäble, and the three attributes of inertia, energy and harmony.